 Three-way matching is when an invoice is matched with a Purchase order, deliveries, and vendor’s invoices.
 All three components must be matched then entered into the system.

-Two-way matching is the simplest way to match invoices with purchase orders using the e-procurement system.
+Two-way matching is the simplest way to match invoices with purchase orders using the e-procurement software.

 Step 1: A vendor or a supplier sends an invoice to the Buyer or Purchaser for an indication that payment had to be paid.
 The invoice specifies Items, Prices of items, payment terms, and payment methods.